nus-cs2103-AY2223S2/ip/README.md

 ## To use the app (JAR file) 😳

-1. Go into the CLI, and navicate to the directory this JAR file is in. 🔍
+1. Go into the CLI (use cmd for Windows 🪟 or Terminal for Mac 🍎), and navicate to the directory this JAR file is in. 🔍
 2. Execute the command ```java -jar duke.jar``` in order to start the app! 🔨
 3. Have fun! *Your organized life starts from here...*